#{ServerName}

 Watch the beautiful Wensleydale countryside fly past during the two-hour excursion, passing through quaint villages and across breathtaking moorland before arriving at the picturesque market town of Leyburn.
 Find out more about the Wensleydale Easter Sunday Tea Train.

-• How much? £45 for adults and £25 for children aged 14 and under
+• Dates: Easter Sunday, which 20 April in 2025Ad £45 for adults and £25 for children aged 14 and under

 Hebden Bridge Duck Race